NeoGranular/lanyon/_posts/2016-06-20-martial-god-chapter-01-05.md

 Endless Internal energy in his four limbs and hundreds of bones began to concentrate and slowly converge towards his Dantian while also circulating according to the pre-determined routes of the Ripple technique at the same time.
 Cycle by cycle, a strong energy was slowly being saved  up inside his body.

-Surprisingly, tonight, He Yiming felt like attacking that sixth layer which he'd attacked countless times in past without any results tonight.
+Surprisingly, tonight, He Yiming felt like attacking that sixth layer which he'd attacked countless times in past without any results.

 This time, neither was he cultivating the Primordial Energy which he'd cultivated for full eight years nor was he confident that he'd understood the experiences of his third brother, however, his heart was filled with a determination of only going forward without ever backing down.